GitHub repo's master branch at a glance:

 To build the library:

-if you are on Windows and you want to use Visual Studio, run a Visual Studio Command Prompt, issue the command
+if you are on Windows and you want to use MSVC, run a Visual Studio Command Prompt, issue the command

 cd /D "%BREEZE_ROOT%/tool/use_cygwin/"(the

 issue a command like this: